Stefon Diggs isn’t new to making headlines on and around the gridiron. But this latest one — stemming from a video — has nothing to do with football.

 — Chuck Bass (@ChuckFBass) May 28, 2025

-But as is often the case, online speculation moves faster than facts.
-So what exactly is this pink powder?
+But, as is often the case, online speculation moves faster than facts.
+So what exactly is this substance seen in the video, which many have speculated to be a party drug?

-Tusi (also known as 2C-B or pink cocaine) is a synthetic party drug gaining traction across nightlife scenes.
-Despite its relatively suggestive nickname, it rarely contains actual cocaine.
+Tusi (also known as 2C-B or pink c*caine) is a synthetic party drug gaining traction across nightlife scenes.
+Despite its relatively suggestive nickname, it rarely contains actual c*caine.

 Instead, it’s often a dangerous mix of ketamine, MDMA, methamphetamine, and sometimes fentanyl — an unpredictable combo with serious health risks.
-As per reports, the drug’s effects can include euphoria, hallucinations, and stimulant highs — but also paranoia, cardiac issues, or worse.
+As per reports, the drug’s effects can include euphoria, hallucinations, and stimulant highs — but also paranoia, cardiac issues, and other worse physical complications.

 Naturally, when Diggs was accused by some of possessing the drug, questions were raised about his new team, the Patriots, and head coach Mike Vrabel.
-When Vrabel was asked about the situation while addressing reporters at OTAs, he gave a response that was cautious but firm.
+When Vrabel was asked about the situation during the press interaction at the team’s OTA, he gave a cautious but firm response.

 “It’s something that we’re aware of, and obviously we want to make great decisions on and off the field,” the Patriots HC said.
 “Any conversations I’ve had with Stefon will remain between him and I in the club.”